-The changing nature of infrastructure in an accelerating and increasingly uncertain world
+The changing nature of infrastructure in an accelerating, increasingly uncertain, and increasingly complex world

 Infrastructure systems include governing and educational institutions, in addition to the physical assets.